Who5673/who5673-nasm/README.md

 ## Basic features:
 `who5673-nasm` has many snippets and auto-completions such as:
 - Having completions for 64-bit, 32-bit, 16-bit, 8-bit and segment registers.
-- Supports many NASM commands.
+- Supports many Netwide Assembler commands.
 - sum (snippet): Generate an example of a function in NASM.
 - exit (snippet): Generate the script to exit a program in NASM.
 - function (snippet): Generate a template to help you create a function.